Reilly-Lab-Yale/tabula-rasa/notebooks/preprocessing/README.md

 The notebooks here are written to download and process all the files automatically (just set download_data to TRUE and change the input/output root path variables to your own palmer_scratch).

 Tables have columns:

-cellBC <str> cell barcode
+- cellBC <str> cell barcode
-rep_id <str> replicate id
+- rep_id <str> replicate id
-CRE_id <str> name of the CRE
+- CRE_id <str> name of the CRE
-cell_type_annotation <str> cell-type
+- cell_type_annotation <str> cell-type

-MPRA_BC <string> nucleotide barcode of the MPRA reporter barcode (called mBC in the shendure paper and rBC in the cohen paper) reads_MPRA_BC <int>
+- MPRA_BC <string> nucleotide barcode of the MPRA reporter barcode (called mBC in the shendure paper and rBC in the cohen paper)
+- reads_MPRA_BC <int>
-UMIs_MPRA_BC <int>
+- UMIs_MPRA_BC <int>

 Optional:

-transfection_BC <str> nucleotide barcode of the transfection reporter (called the oBC in the shendure paper, and alternately the cBC or pBC in the cohen paper) reads_transfection_BC <int>
+- transfection_BC <str> nucleotide barcode of the transfection reporter (called the oBC in the shendure paper, and alternately the cBC or pBC in the cohen paper) reads_transfection_BC <int>
-UMIs_transfection_BC <int>

 # Table-specific notes:

 in COHEN_RETINA.tsv
-- MPRA_BC="0" I think indicates untransfected but pBC (transfection reporter) detected
-- Consequently, I set MPRA_Bc and UMIs_MPRA_BC for these lines to NA.
-- To zero deflate untransfected, simply filter out these lines.
+- I've merged in transfected unexpressed.
+- reads_transfection_BC has duplicated entries : multiple MPRA bc coresp. to same transfection BC in same cell.
+- So don't sum it